This is Part 2. Click here to read Part 1.

 All of these compounding factors lead to a system in which Blacks and people of color are more likely to suffer from health problems and poverty, which in itself can be disastrous for an individual’s health.

 And our country has a long and sordid history of discriminating against people of color in healthcare.
-It goes all the way back to the Tuskegee Syphilis Study, nonconsensual sterilization of black women, researchers taking advantage of Blacks for medical research, and honest-to-dog doctors spreading misinformation about how black people have thicker skin, fewer nerve endings, and therefore don’t feel pain as badly as their melanin-depleted peers.
+It goes all the way back to the Tuskegee Syphilis Study.
+Nonconsensual sterilization of black women.
+Researchers taking advantage of Blacks for medical research.
+And honest-to-dog doctors spreading misinformation about how black people have thicker skin, fewer nerve endings, and therefore don’t feel pain as badly as their melanin-depleted peers.

 Not only are these examples of straight-up human rights violations, but this history has spread a justifiable mistrust of the medical establishment among the Black community.
 You might think twice about getting that strange lump treated if you consider how your grandpa went in for a check-up and died of syphilis nine months later.

 Partly this is because people of color (particularly Black and Latine people) disproportionately make up the working poor and those in service industries.
-These “essential workers” often don’t have the choice to shelter at home and social distance if they want to keep their jobs.
+These “essential workers” often don’t have the choice to shelter at home and social distance.
+Not if they want to keep their jobs.
 As a result, they’re more likely to come into contact with an infected person.

-Yet it’s not only Black and Latine people suffering extra because of COVID-19.
+Yet it’s not only Black and Latine people suffering extra because of coronavirus.
 Because of the pandemic’s origins in China, Asians in the United States faced discrimination, backlash, and blame for “bringing” the virus here, especially in the early days of the pandemic.